dreakian/python_practice_challenges/README.md

 * Challenges 69 - 79: Tuples, Lists and Dictionaries --- COMPLETE
 * Challenges 80 - 87: More String Manipulation --- COMPLETE
 * Challenges 88 - 95: Numeric Arrays --- COMPLETE
-* Challenges 96 - 103: 2D Lists and Dictionaries --- WIP
+* Challenges 96 - 103: 2D Lists and Dictionaries --- COMPLETE
-* Challenges 105 - 110: Reading and Writing to a Text File
+* Challenges 105 - 110: Reading and Writing to a Text File --- WIP
 * Challenges 111 - 117: Reading and Writing to a .csv File
 * Challenges 118 - 123: Subprograms
 * Challenges 124 - 132: Tkinter GUI